Subah of Lahore: Decline

 Having occupied Lahore, the Afghans proceeded to Delhi however were defeated at Sirhind in March 1748.
 Having seen off the Afghans, the Mughals appointed Moin-ul-Mulk, son of Qamruddin, as governor of Lahore and Multan subahs.
 Durrani launched a second invasion later in the year resulting in a peace agreement which gave the revenues of the Chahar Mahal, namely Sialkot, Gujrat, Pasrur and Aurangabad to the Afghans.
 He then faced a rebellion by first Nazir Khan, the Afghan appointed to collect the revenues of the Chahar Mahal, and later Hayatullah Khan, both at the instigation of the Safdar Jung the new Mughal wazir based in Delhi.
 Despite successfully defeating both rebellions, Muinul Mulk was then attacked by Durrani for his failure to pay the revenues of the Chahar Mahal.
 Lacking support from the central government in Delhi, he again enlisted Sikh mercenaries who had aided him in his previous two campaigns.
 The protracted conflict with Abdali led to widespread destruction across the subah and in 1752 Muinul Mulk was finally defeated by Afghan forces.
 The subah of Lahore was now annexed by the Afghans, however Muinul Mulk was left in place to govern until his death on 4 November 1753.
 The Mughals continued to claim authority in the subah and appointed their own governor Mir Momin Khan to challenge Afghan authority, even briefly re-occupying the subah in 1756, however they were quickly defeated.
-In 1758, the last Governer of the Subah, Adina Beg, sought assistance from Marathas and expelled Afghans from the province.
+For a period Mughlani Begum, the widow of Muinul Mulk exercised de-facto authority, however, proper Durrani control was established in 1757 and Timur Shah Durrani was placed as viceroy at Lahore.
+In 1758, the Faujdar of Jalandhar Doab, Adina Beg, sought assistance from Marathas and expelled Afghans from the province.
 However, his untimely death caused Durrani Empire to again occupy it in 1761.
+By 1765, Durranis had lost Lahore to a triumvirate of Sikh sardars as well.

+Administration

+As per the Ain-i-Akbari, the parganas of the Lahore Subah were categorized under doabas or doabs (tract of land located between two rivers), with the residue being assigned to the Birun-i-Panjnad ("outside the five rivers").
+However, Habib cautions that this could not have been the official administrative system of the subah but rather was used for general purposes, as it would mean distant areas (for example, locations west of the Indus River or east of the Sutlej River) separated by various divisions would have been part of the same administrative unit, the Birun-i-Panjnad.
+Another quirk about Lahore Subah's administration set-up was that dastur circles were not associated with the sarkars, with the dastur-circle boundaries not adhering to the boundaries of the rivers that marked Lahore Subah's divisions.

+The province of Lahore was divided into five sarkars (divisions), which in turn were further divided into mahals (districts).
+The five sarkars were Rechna, Bist Jalandhar, Bari, Sindh Sagar and Jech, as detailed below: